SainsburyWellcomeCentre/WAZP/README.md

 * When your pull request is approved, squash-merge it into the `main` branch and delete the feature branch.

 ### How to run tests and type checks locally
 For debugging purposes, you may also want to run the tests and the type checks locally, before pushing.
-This can be done with the following command:
+This can be done with the following commands:

 ```bash
 cd WAZP